Latin Church

-The Latin Church was in full communion with what is referred to as the Eastern Orthodox Church until the East-West schism of Rome and Constantinople in 1054.
+The Latin Church was in full communion with what is referred to as the Eastern Orthodox Church until the East–West Schism of Rome and Constantinople in 1054.
 From that time, but also before it, it became common to refer to Western Christians as Latins in contrast to Byzantines or Greeks.
-Following the Islamic conquests, the Crusades were launched by the West from 1095 to 1291 in order to defend Christians and their properties in the Holy Land against persecution.
-In the long term the Crusaders did not succeed in re-establishing political and military control of Israel and Judaea, which like former Christian North Africa and the rest of the Middle East remained under Islamic domination.
-The names of many former Christian dioceses of this vast area are still used by the Catholic Church as the names of Catholic titular sees, irrespective of liturgical families.

-The division between "Latins" and "Greeks" does not cover the whole panoply of traditional Christian churches, since it leaves seriously out of reckoning the sizeable Eastern Catholic Churches, some of which follow the Byzantine liturgical tradition, but others, along with various ancient churches outside the Chalcedonian Christianity jointly known as the Oriental Orthodoxy, and outside the Pentarchical state church of Roman Empire, known as the Church of the East, and follow the greatly varying cultural, spiritual and liturgical traditions of Syro-Oriental, Syro-Antiochene, Armenian and Coptic Christianity.
+The Latin Church employs the Latin liturgical rites, which since the mid-20th century are very often translated into the vernacular.
+The predominant liturgical rite is the Roman Rite, elements of which have been practiced since the fourth century.
+There exist and have existed since ancient times additional Latin liturgical rites and uses, including the currently used Mozarabic Rite in restricted use in Spain, the Ambrosian Rite in parts of Italy, and the Anglican Use in the personal ordinariates.

-In the early modern period and subsequently, the Latin Church carried out evangelizing missions to America, and from the late modern period to Sub-Saharan Africa and East Asia.
+In the early modern period and subsequently, the Latin Church carried out evangelizing missions to the Americas, and from the late modern period to Sub-Saharan Africa and East Asia.
 The Protestant Reformation in the 16th century resulted in Protestantism breaking away, resulting in the fragmentation of Western Christianity, including not only Protestant offshoots of the Latin Church, but also smaller groups of 19th-century break-away Independent Catholic denominations.

 Terminology

 Name

-The part of the Catholic Church in the West is called the Latin Church to distinguish itself from Eastern Catholic Churches, which are also under the pope's primacy.
+The historical part of the Catholic Church in the West is called the Latin Church to distinguish itself from the Eastern Catholic Churches which are also under the pope's primacy.
 In historical context, before the East–West Schism in 1054 the Latin Church is sometimes referred to as the Western Church.
-Writers belonging to various Protestant denominations sometimes choose to use the term Western Church as an implicit claim to legitimacy.
+Writers belonging to various Protestant denominations sometime use the term Western Church as an implicit claim to legitimacy.

 The term Latin Catholic refers to followers of the Latin liturgical rites, of which the Roman Rite is predominant.
 The Latin liturgical rites are contrasted with the liturgical rites of the Eastern Catholic Churches.